 COVID or smoking: Which is worse for your lungs?

-“Post-COVID lungs look worse than ANY type of terrible smoker’s lung we’ve ever seen.”
+“Post-COVID lungs look worse than ANY type of terrible smoker’s lungs we’ve ever seen.”

 COVID lungs “collapse.
 And they clot off.
 And the shortness of breath lingers on … and on … and on,” she tweeted.